ycrc/ycrc.github.io/docs/clusters-at-yale/guides/cryosparc.md

 3. **Install the Master** :

+    First, run the installer:

     ``` bash
     # Define temporary password, database location, and server port number
-    export cryosparc_passwd=Password123
+    export cryosparc_password=Password123

     export db_path=${install_path}/cryosparc_database

+    # Request a port number with the following script ; you may proceed with
+    #  the dummy value 63000 while you wait to be assigned an official one
+    /apps/services/cryosparc/ycrc_get_cryosparc_port.sh

-    export port_number="Insert a number from 39000 to 65535 here"
+    export port_number="Insert your port number here"

     # Run the installation script
     cd ${install_path}/cryosparc_master